-This certificate program is part of the Marketing Management AS degree program (1252140101).
-At the completion of this program, the student will be able to:

-01.0 Utilize effective selling techniques and procedures for the marketing of products and services - the student will be able to: 01.01 Explain and define the difference between personal and non-personal selling.
+certificate program is part of the Marketing Management AS degree program (1252140101).
+At the completion of this program, the nt will be able to: 01.0 Utilize effective selling techniques and procedures for the marketing of products and services - the student will be able to: 01.01 Explain and define personal and non-personal selling.
 01.02 Consider the ethical and legal aspects of personal selling.
 01.03 Conduct a case study analysis.
 01.04 Demonstrate the steps of a sale.
 01.05 Recognize consumer buying motives.
 01.06 Identify the types of consumer behavior.
-01.07 Identify various types of customer approaches (e.g., greeting, merchandise, service).
-01.08 Determine the proper time to approach a customer to open a sale.
-01.09 Identify techniques for handling different customer types (e.g., the casual looker, the loyal customer, the discount customer, the undecided customer).
-01.10 Develop a written feature-benefit analysis sheet for a product.
-01.11 Develop an effective sales presentation.
-01.12 Observe, evaluate, and critique a sales demonstration.
-02.0 Demonstrate the ability to communicate skillfully - the student will be able to: 02.01 Describe the importance of clear and concise writing.
-02.02 Demonstrate proficiency in the effective use of speech and vocabulary.
+01.07 Identify various types of customer approaches (e.g. greeting, merchandise, service, etc.).
+01.08 Identify techniques for handling different customer types (e.g. the casual looker, the loyal customer, the discount customer, the undecided customer, etc.).
+01.09 Develop a written feature-benefit review sheet for a product, as part of a competitive analysis.
+01.10 Develop an effective sales presentation.
+01.11 Observe, evaluate, and critique a sales demonstration.
+01.12 Understand the basic personality types of buyers/consumers and of business owners/decision-makers.
+02.0 Demonstrate the ability to communicate skillfully - the student will be able to: 02.01 Demonstrate proficiency in the effective use of speech and vocabulary.
+02.02 Demonstrate the importance of good listening skills.
+02.0 Demonstrate the ability to communicate skillfully - the student will be able to: 02.01 Demonstrate proficiency in the effective use of speech and vocabulary.